 As I left, I looked around this facility and not only was the building old; it was dingy and dark.
 And very depressing.
 The therapy room was a little bit bigger than our bedroom at home.
 Did I mention that instead of using a cafeteria for mealtime, they were wheeled into the TV room that had 5 tables?
 It was ridiculous!
 So crowded.
 This was when I decided to check out other facilities to move dad to.

 The next evening I went to go see dad, and also to get the results from his x-ray.
 The first gal I asked was a CNA, and she didn’t have access to that info.
 I asked who could give me that info.
 She took me out in the hall, where a nurse stood over her cart, reading something on her computer.
 I politely waited till she looked at me, I asked if they got the results back from my dad.
-The nurse looked at the CNA, I’m assuming for my dad’s name, or maybe room number.
+The nurse looked at the CNA.
 I’m like you’re kidding me.
-I put my hand over the little plastic patient name on the wall and then asked either of these gals what my dad’s name was.
+I put my hand over the little plastic patient name on the wall, by the door, and then asked either of these gals what my dad’s name was.
 They just looked at each other.
 They did not know it.
 I asked again if the results were in, she shrugged, said I don’t know, and returned to her computer.
 The CNA shrugged with a smile and walked away.
-Can you believe this shit?
+Can you believe this crap?
 I was livid!
-As I left, I let the nurse’s station what just happened, to complain anout that nurse.
+As I left, I let the nurse’s station know what just happened, to complain about that nurse.
 I am not that kind of person, to raise hell that is, until you’ve backed me in a corner.
 I got no apology, nothing.
-I was so upset, which was not good for me, I have epilepsy and I have had seizures, due to getting extremely upset.
+I was so upset, which was not good for me, I have epilepsy and I have had seizures

 I called the next day to be told they were still waiting on the hospital to call back with the results from his x-ray.
 Then I was told they were moving dad to a room closer to the nurse’s station.
 I had no issues with that, he was currently at the end of one wing.

 For the Next Two Weeks